orbeon/orbeon-forms-doc/form-runner/access-control/deployed-forms.md

 The "List" permission allows specifying that the user can list form data on the Form Runner Summary page.
 If a user navigates to the Summary page of a form and the "List" permission is not granted to the user, the Summary page responds with an "Unauthorized" error.

 With earlier versions of Orbeon Forms, the "List" permission was not checked separately.
 However, the ability to "Read" implied the ability to "List" on the Summary page.

+The "List" permission implies the "Read" permission.
+Selecting "List" automatically selects the "Read" permission.

 Forms created and edited with earlier versions of Orbeon Forms that have the "Read" permission enabled also implicitly have the "List" permission enabled, for backward compatibility.
 Opening such a form in Form Builder will show both the "Read" and "List" permissions.
 If the form author deselects the "List" permission, and then publishes the form, then the form will not allow the "List" permission, as expected.